Wodzisław Śląski railway station

 Wodzisław Śląski railway station is a railway station in Wodzisław Śląski, Poland.

 The station opened in 1882.
-As of 2019, it is served by Koleje Śląskie, Przewozy Regionalne (local and regional services), Leo Express and PKP Intercity (international and intercity services).
-InterRegio and Koleje Śląskie services are on the line between Katowice and Bohumín also Kraków – Chałupki.
+As of 2019, it is served by Silesian Railways, Polregio (local and regional services), Leo Express and PKP Intercity (international and intercity services).
+InterRegio and Silesian Railways services are on the line between Katowice and Bohumín also Kraków – Chałupki.
 PKP Intercity services are on the lines between Warsaw and Prague, Budapest, Graz, Gdynia, Przemyśl and Vienna.
 Leo Express services are on the line between Prague and Kraków.